x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 **Allow user to change setting** does not change the app's behavior.
 For example, if the admin enables *Block external images* and prevents user change, then by default external images are not downloaded in messages; however, the user can manually download the images for that message body.

-> [!NOTE]
-> The **Allow user to change setting** for *Require Biometrics to access the app* is currently only available as a configuration key.
-This will be addressed in a future Intune portal update.
-For more information regarding the configuration key, see [Configuration keys](#configuration-keys).

 The following conditions describe Outlook's behavior when implementing various app configurations:

   - If the admin configures a setting with its default value, and the app is configured with the default, then the admin's configuration doesn't have any effect.
 For example, if the admin sets *External recipients MailTip*=on, the default value is also on, so Outlook's configuration doesn't change.